 By Farhad Suleman, CEO of Simpli Connect

-A global pandemic and the ensuing lockdown implemented in South Africa disrupted businesses across most sectors, putting small and medium sized businesses, in particular, under immense pressure.
+A global pandemic and the ensuing lockdown implemented in South Africa disrupted businesses across most sectors.
+This put small and medium sized businesses, in particular, under immense pressure.
 If 2020 has taught us one thing it is the extent to which we have come to rely on the Internet.
+SMEs need to adapt to digital transformation and ensure stable connectivity in order to remain relevant and competitive.
 An increasingly connected world has resulted in higher customer expectations than ever before which is shifting the business rules of engagement.

-Those organisations that had adopted digital technologies prior to the Covid-19 pandemic and were able to carry on operating reaped the rewards as countries around the world went into lockdown and businesses were forced to close their physical doors.
+Those organisations that had adopted digital technologies prior to the Covid-19 pandemic, and were able to carry on operating, reaped the rewards.
+Countries around the world went into lockdown and businesses were forced to close their physical doors.
 Many businesses that were reliant on physical interfaces prior to the pandemic have had to quickly adopt Cloud and digital technologies in order to ensure their survival in this new environment.

 Even prior to the pandemic many organisations had embarked on a digital transformation strategy.
 According to a 2018 Tech Pro Research survey, as many as 70% of companies either had a digital transformation strategy in place or were working on one.
 Covid-19 has accelerated this trend at a rapid pace.

 What is The ‘New Normal’ for SMEs?

 Given the realities of the ‘new normal’, for many small and medium sized businesses digital enablement is no longer an option but is key to their survival, at the same time allowing them to do business more efficiently and effectively, and ensuring that reduced budgets stretch further.